 What to expect after surgery

-When you wake up from surgery, you will be in a recovery room near the operating theatre.
+When you wake up after the operation, you will be in a recovery room near the operating theatre or in the intensive care unit.
 Once you are fully conscious, you will be taken back to your bed on the hospital ward.
 The surgeon will visit you as soon as possible to explain the results of the operation.

 Tubes and drips – You are likely to have several tubes in place, which will be removed as you recover:

 - a drip inserted into a vein in your arm (intravenous drip) will give you fluid, medicines and pain relief